erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 - [```Android platform tools```](https://developer.android.com/studio/releases/platform-tools)

 ### Notes:
+>[!NOTE]
+> You can use any Android for dualboot - MIUI/Hyper OS or any custom ROM

 > [!Warning]
 > All your data will be erased!
 Back up now if needed.
 >